clicketyclackety/ghfe/README.md

 # Gh-For-Everyone
 Grasshopper for everyone!
 The Lazy Genius Way.
 Gh-For-Everyone was developed during the 2025 London AEC Tech hackathon organised by CORE studio at Thornton Tomasetti and hosted by Fosters + Partners as part of the Shape to Fabrication Conference.

-Tired of explaining how to open a Grasshopper script for the 50th time?
+Tired of explaining how to open a Grasshopper script for the 50th time?:cricket:
-Wish your inputs magically turned into a usable UI without lifting a finger?
+Wish your inputs magically turned into a usable UI without lifting a finger?:point_up:
 You’re in the right place.

-Welcome to **Gh-For-Everyone** – the *easiest*, *cleanest*, and *least soul-crushing* way to turn your Grasshopper scripts into real, usable interfaces. :hammer_and_wrench: Whether you’re building tools for teammates, clients, or that one coworker who still speaks about the "Grasshopper spaghetti", we’ve got you.
+Welcome to **Gh-For-Everyone**, the *easiest*, *cleanest*, and *least soul-crushing* way to turn your Grasshopper scripts into real, usable interfaces. :hammer_and_wrench: Whether you’re building tools for teammates, clients, or that one coworker who still speaks about the "Grasshopper spaghetti", we’ve got you.

 ## :dart: What It Does (aka Why You’ll Love It)
 - :package: **Auto-Generates UI**: You already group and label your inputs like a civilized GH user — we take that and turn it into an interface.
 No extra components.
 No Remote Control Panels.
 No yak shaving.